-- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late, up to 7 days maximum. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+- Late assignments/quizzes/exams without an excuse will be reduced 5% per day late, up to 7 days maximum. - A grace period of one day will be provided with notice to the instructional team. - All unexcused late work will not be accepted a week after the due date without agreement with the instructor. - Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.